Occupation: Bartender -- Also runs a counseling program to reach out to lost souls

 However, Blaise cared little about the opinion of Emeric or the Dupuis family.
 Baptiste held no ill will towards the man, believing in free will and Blaise’s ability to choose to believe whatever he wished.
 If his sister wanted to be with Blaise then he would not stand in her way.

 Baptiste tried to console his sister but she ended up taking her own life out of grief.
 Many in the village believed that Noe had something to do with Blaise’s death, but no one would confront him.
 There seemed to be an inner darkness to the man.
 Baptiste, however, made it a life goal to bring the man down for what he had done.
 Vengeance was something he had been raised to allow to reject, but his sister had meant everything to him.
 She was the reason why he’d not only defied his father, but had been disinherited as well.
-The priest had been nosing around Noe’s house when the mysterious man surprised him, and locked Baptiste in the cellar.
+Baptiste had been nosing around Noe’s house when the mysterious man surprised him, and locked Baptiste in the cellar.

-When he finally awoke, Roseline was stood in the corner watching him closely.
+Roseline had fallen in love with Baptiste, no matter how twisted it sounded, she couldn't bare for him to die.
+There was still no sign of Noe when he finally awoke, Roseline was stood in the corner watching him closely.
 It was a miracle to Baptiste that he was alive.
 A young woman stood beside Roseline.
 She was shaking like a leaf, he could almost taste her fear but.
 Roseline beckoned him over and before he knew what was happening, he was on top of the young woman.
 New fangs ripped into her flesh.
 The warm, metallic taste of blood filled his mouth.
 Sweet, a hint of spice; it was addictive.
 Roseline had to pry Baptiste off the young woman.

 When his hunger subsided, he looked at the young woman who now lay dead on the cellar floor.
 Roseline watched him with detached interest.
 Guilt and remorse swept through him at what he had done self loathing beginning to set in as he curled himself into a ball in the corner rocking, trying to block out everything that was happening.
 This had to be some sort of nightmare caused by Roseline taking too much blood, or at least that was what he had hoped but it soon became clear this was no nightmare but the beginning of his new life.